 - Two more spices that I sometimes like to add to the meat mixture are cumin and dried thyme - about ¼ teaspoon of each.

-- You can use minced fresh garlic instead of garlic powder.
-Try 2 teaspoons.
+- You can use two teaspoons of minced fresh garlic instead of garlic powder.

 As mentioned above, these eggs are usually considered a snack rather than part of a full meal.
-And needless to say, the unbreaded and baked version is the perfect keto and paleo party or game day food!
+They are the perfect party or game-day food!

-But I do often serve them as the main course in one of our meals.
-I like them for my lunch the day after I make them, with arugula salad and quick pickles.
-And sometimes I serve them for dinner, warm, with a simple side such as microwave broccoli.
+But, as mentioned above, I often serve them as the main course in one of our meals.
+I like them for lunch the day after I make them, with arugula salad and quick pickles.
+Sometimes, I serve them warm for dinner with a simple side such as microwave broccoli.

 You can keep the leftovers in the fridge, in an airtight container, for 2-3 days.

-Reheat them very gently, in the microwave on 50% power.
-Do cut them in two before reheating or the eggs could explode in the microwave.
+Reheat them very gently in the microwave at 50% power.
+Cut them in two before reheating, or the eggs could explode in the microwave.

 Or simply enjoy them cold!
-I sometimes grab one straight out of the fridge and eat it cold when I feel like a quick snack.
+I sometimes grab one from the fridge and eat it cold when I feel like a quick snack.
+The cold leftovers are excellent with sriracha mayo or Dijon mustard.

 Recipe Card